Advertisement

 Collage work of bold prints shows a Black woman in repose, looking calmly outward, her eyes created by a black & white photo

-Thomas was born 1971 in Camden and grew up in New Jersey.
+Thomas was born in 1971 in Camden and grew up in New Jersey.
 She studied painting at Yale and is openly gay.
-Her subject matter is exclusively Black women who serve as muses: mother, friends, lovers.
-Women are frequently depicted as odalisques in repose, but there are also wrestlers, erotica, portraits, and landscape, many incorporating photographic collage.
-Thomas focuses not only on sexual identity but also fashion and power by creating elaborate works embellished with popping colors and sparkling surfaces that amplify a wow-factor.
+Her subject matter is exclusively Black women who serve as muses: mothers, friends, lovers.
+Women are frequently depicted as odalisques in repose, but there are also wrestlers, erotica, portraits, and landscapes, many incorporating photographic collage.
+Thomas focuses not only on sexual identity but also fashion and power by creating elaborate works embellished with popping colors and sparkling surfaces that amplify a wow factor.
 The spaces that frame her figures evoke the vintage interiors of her childhood home with an exuberant use of patterns emphasized by hard-edge collage cutouts.

 Theories of love